Mortgage Basics #Home Buying

 In other words, you could pay off the mortgage in less than 30 years, speeding up your repayment schedule and reducing your total interest-carrying costs.
 This allows you to put any windfall gains or increases in income to good use.
 You can shorten the amortization anytime through additional payments or lump sum amounts within your annual prepayment limits.

-Once you’ve built up at least 35% equity in your home and your home hasn’t exceeded in value past $1 million, then upon renewal, you could take advantage of lower insurable rates with a renewal into a 25-year or less amortization.
+Once you’ve built up at least 35% equity in your home, you could take advantage of lower insurable rates with a renewal into a 25-year or less amortization.
 Though higher than insured rates, insurable rates are comparable and typically much lower than uninsured ones.
 Insurable rates allow lenders to purchase low-ratio bulk portfolio insurance from CMHC to protect themselves from mortgage default risk.
 This provides much lower rates for mortgage renewal.

-If you’re considering a 30-year mortgage, it’s important to ensure the cons don’t outweigh the pros.
-Here’s why some homebuyers may not want to opt for a 30-year mortgage.
+If you’re considering a 30-year uninsured mortgage, it’s important to ensure the cons don’t outweigh the pros.
+Here’s why some homebuyers may not want to opt for a 30-year uninsured amortization.

 Higher Interest Rates

-The lowest rate for a 30-year amortization in Canada is typically higher than a similar 25-year amortization mortgage.
-This is due to the restriction of 30-year amortizations being only allowed on uninsured mortgages.
-Not only will you be paying a higher interest rate, but you’ll also be doing so over a longer duration, compounding the total interest you will pay over the life of the mortgage.
+30-year amortizations typically have higher interest rates, so not only will you be paying a higher rate, but you’ll also be doing so over a longer duration, compounding the total interest you will pay over the life of the mortgage.

 Default-insured mortgages have the lowest interest rates because the added mortgage default insurance protects the lender in case of default.
 Lenders offer the lowest rates due to the lower risk, encouraging borrowers to opt for this option.
 Uninsured mortgages are riskier for the lender, so they will price this risk into the mortgage rate offered to you to offset it as a part of their funding costs.